chris-vest/docs/for-developers/deployment/frontend-migration/proxy-setup.md

 It is recommended to run a web proxy behind the frontend and backend for optimized installation.

-These endpoints should be routed to `frontend`:
+These endpoints should be routed to frontend:

 ```
 = /